Pannoniae/rex/README.md

 The downloads and modding documentation live here.
 Browse the `.md` files in the repo.

-Our Discord server if you need help or just want to chat: [https://discord.gg/X4zyNxUUDA]
+Our Discord server if you need help or just want to chat.
+Includes installation guide, FAQ, suggestions, bug reporting, testing and so on.
+If you get stuck, we can help: [https://discord.gg/X4zyNxUUDA]